-Functional roles and responsibilities of a Designer (lead/coordinating role) during the design stage designers/contractors.
-This functional role can also be taken up by a Client Representative, Architect, Authorized Person or Project Manager.
+There should be a functional role of Designer (lead/coordinating role) to coordinate the DfS during the design stage and construction stage appointed by Client to coordinate with designers/contractors.
+This functional role can also be taken up by Client Representative, Architect, Authorized Person or Project Manager.
 The Client can decide to appoint a coordinator or team with a functional role of DfS if there is a lack of DfS capability of Designer (lead/coordinating role) when the Client does not have the in-house capability and resource of a competent person to advise the Health & Safety.